 Ms. Harris previously served as Director of Victim Services for the District Attorney's of the Appalachian Judicial Circuit, as well as Executive Assistant to Fannin County Sheriff, Dane Kirby, where she conducted day to day administrative support and functions and handled state reporting.
 Ms. Harris also served as Fannin County Sheriff's Office first-ever Primary Terminal Agency Coordinator.
-She has been directly involved with the training of law enforcement personnel in their response and service to victims of domestic violence, and also chaired the Fannin County Domestic Violence Task Force for the last 2 1⁄2 vears.
+She has been directly involved with the training of law enforcement personnel in their response and service to victims of domestic violence, and also chaired the Fannin County Domestic Violence Task Force for the last 2 1/2 years.

-Prior to moving to Fannin County, Ms. Harris was employed by NOA (No One Alone) as the first fulltime legal advocate in the history of Dawson County, dedicated solely to the residents of that county.
+employed by NOA (No One Alone) as the first fulltime legal advocate in the history of Dawson County, dedicated solely to the residents of that county.
 Ms. Harris brings a well-rounded understanding of not only victimization, but the collateral toll crime takes as well.
 She and her husband, Kevin Harris, live in Mineral Bluff with their two children, Jordan and Grant.

-COMMISSIONER LIZ HAUSMANN - FULTON COUNTY

-Active Committees: None
+COMMISSIONER LIZ HAUSMANN - FULTON COUNTY Active Committees: None